 - • The 9.2 Alaska earthquake in 1964 (“great earthquakes”) did not mean it was the end (as I write this 41 years later).

-• The killer tsunamis in Asia recently do not necessarily mean the end is near — “the end will not come right away”, even after numerous cataclysmic events.
+• The killer tsunamis in Asia recently do not necessarily mean the end of the world is near — “the end will not come right away”, even after numerous cataclysmic events.

 - •• If “Jesus Christ...the Lord of all” is your Lord, then hear His encouragement: “Do not be frightened.”
 And yet some teachers of end times prophecy succeed primarily in leaving their audiences or readers scared half to death!
 Remember — Jesus said, "Do not be frightened!"